Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Jay, from the sound of it, your compressor may have an unloader valve problem.

-The unloader valves job is to open when the air compressor stops to allow any air trapped over the piston to escape.
+The unloader valve’s job is to open when the air compressor stops to allow any air trapped over the piston to escape.
 Why?
-Well, compressor motors runs so close to the line in terms of their ability to start that any added load may be enough to prevent the compressor from starting unless all the air is let out of the tank.
+Well, compressor motors run so close to the line in terms of their ability to start that any added load may be enough to prevent the compressor from starting unless all the air is let out of the tank.

 Tell you what.
-Drain the tank to zero, close the drain, plug it it, and listen to the unloader valve as the pressure in the tank nears and then reaches cut out pressure.
-When the compressor stops, does a blast of air come out the unloader valve?
+Drain the tank to zero, close the drain, plug it in, and listen to the unloader valve as the pressure in the tank nears and then reaches cut-out pressure.
+When the compressor stops, does a blast of air come out of the unloader valve?

 If not, then there is likely air pressure trapped over the piston, and when the compressor tries to start, it cannot overcome the additional load, and the motor cuts out on overload.